MarcialRosales/concourse-workshop/basicPipeline.md

   - there is another way of doing variable interpolation that we will explorer in another lab.

-## <a name="lab4"></a> Lab 4 - Refactor print-hello-world into produce-greeting and print-greeting
+## <a name="lab4"></a> Lab 4 - Refactor print-hello-world job into produce-greeting and print-greeting jobs

-We learnt earlier that a job has a build plan which consists of multiple steps.
-We are going to introduce a second step/task to our job.
-Additionally, we are going to introduce the concept of artifacts.
+We know that a job has a build plan which consists of multiple steps.
+We are going to introduce a second step/task to our job and another concept, **artifacts** (a.k.a. **volumes**).
 The first task will produce an output artifact and the second task will consume that output as an input artifact.

 > For the advanced user: Artifacts most commonly come from Resources, e.g. a git resource.
 When Concourse clones the git repository, it produces an artifact which is then passed as input into a task.